tianocore/edk2-pytool-extensions/docs/user/using/reporting.md

 # Reporting

-Top take your EDKII workspace from freshly cloned, to parsed and ready to be reported on, you only need to execute three commands.
-If you've properly [installed](/using/install) edk2-pytool-extensions, then these commands will be available to execute as seen
+Top take your EDK2 workspace from freshly cloned, to parsed and ready to be reported on, you only need to execute three commands.
+If you've properly [installed](/using/install) edk2-pytool-extensions, then these commands will be available to execute as seen below:
-below:

 ```cmd
 stuart_setup (or stuart_ci_setup) -c path/to/SettingsFile.py